LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_compile_2.rst

    | ?- logtalk_compile(types(tree), [source_data(on)]).

    % compile to disk the "file_system" source file in the
-   % current directory with portability warnings supressed:
+   % current directory with portability warnings suppressed:
    | ?- logtalk_compile(file_system, [portability(silent)]).

 .. seealso::